univ-of-utah-marriott-library-apple/aeios/README.md

 However, utilizing System Events comes with baggage... namely Accessibility Access.

 With known exploits, Apple is particularly sensitive about granting Accessibility Access to anything that asks, but it's also not very consistant with how Accessibility Access is handled.
 As far as I can tell, any script executed by `cfgutil` (Apple's own automation tool) executes scripts directly from `/bin/sh`, which means it *needs* Accessibility Access in order for the GUI automation to work.
-Congratulations Apple! youplayedyourself.gif

 I have figured out a way to circumvent giving Accessibility Access to `/bin/sh`, but it is going to require some significant refactoring, and will not be included in the initial release.